Frequently Asked Questions (FAQ)

 We're passionate about this teacher training course, and will do all we can to help.

-The IYTT diploma is fully recognised and accredited by the British Wheel of Yoga and by Yoga Alliance Professionals (UK) at 200 hours level.
+The IYTT diploma is fully recognised and accredited by the British Wheel of Yoga and by Yoga Alliance Professionals (UK).

 Upon successful graduation from the 18 month course, IYTT trainees will receive the following certification: